zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/02-setting-up-liferay-dxp/01-config-overview.md

 # Setting Up Liferay DXP

 Once Liferay DXP has been installed, you can begin using DXP immediately.
-To enable additional functionality and improve overall resilience and performance for a DXP installation, we recommend reviewing the following common configurations:
+To enable additional functionality and improve overall resilience and performance for a DXP installation, we recommend reviewing the following configurations:

 * [Connecting to a Mail Server to Send Notifications](#connecting-to-a-mail-server-to-send-notifications)
 * [Configuring Storage of Documents and Assets](#configuring-storage-of-documents-and-assets)